wdong5/hipcastor-site/_pages/team.md

-## Master and Undergraduate Students
+## Masters and Undergraduate Students
 {% assign number_printed = 0 %}
 {% for member in site.data.students %}